a2driano/AccountReplenishment/README.md

 --- After start application, you can fill the DB data from: resources/Fill_DB.SQL (and change "hibernate.hbm2ddl.auto" in RootContextCofig to "validate")---

-System of replenisment of balance users from DB.
+System of replenisment balance of users.
 User have a few roles: GUEST, USER and ADMIN.
 Start page have a form for enter to account or button to create a new account.
 GUEST can create a new account and after this-enter to his user page.
 User can see his balance in special page (/userpage).
 ADMIN have the right to review list of users,